divio/divio-cloud-docs/how-to/node-express-force-https.rst

 In order to ensure secure communication with users of your Express.js applications, you can make all traffic to use HTTPS, by forcing a redirect from HTTP.

-An Express-based application on is always accessed through a reverse proxy.
+An Express-based application on `Divio <https://www.divio.com>`_ is always accessed through a reverse proxy.
 When a user makes a request to your application, the reverse proxy interacts with your application on behalf of the client.
 For more on this topic, see the `Express.js documentation <https://expressjs.com/en/guide/behind-proxies.html>`_.